YaoGroup/DIFFICE_jax/paper.md

 Sea-level rise is one of the most serious implications of climate change (IPCC) and will impact the lives of hundreds of millions of people.
-A dominant contribution to rising sea levels is ice loss from Antarctica through the collapse of ice shelves.
+A dominant contributor to rising sea levels is ice loss from Antarctica due to the collapse of ice shelves.
 However, the fundamental mechanical properties, such as viscosity and flow law of ice shelves, have been highly debated for over half a century.
 Mis-representing these properties can lead to imprecise forecasts of ice mass loss into the oceans and its consequent impact on global sea-level rise.
 With the continent-wide remote-sensing data available over the past decades, the viscosity and flow law of the entire ice shelves can be inferred from these data as an inverse problem.
-We present `pinnIceShelf` as a python package that can conduct data assimilation that convert descretized remote-sensing data to meshless and differentible functions, and to further infer the viscosity profile from that.
-The inversion algorithm is based on the Physics-informed Neural Networks (PINNs) and written in JAX.
-The `pinnIceShelf` respository provided a tutorial example for users to have a good command of the method.
+We present `pinnIceShelf` as a Python package that can conduct data assimilation to convert descretized remote-sensing data into meshless and differentible functions, and further infer the viscosity profile from them.
+The inversion algorithm is based on physics-informed Neural Networks (PINNs) and implemented in JAX. `pinnIceShelf` involved advanced features compared with regular PINNs algorithm, that enhance the success of solving inversion problem.
+The package is designed to be user-friendly and accessible for beginners.
+The Github respository also provides tutorial examples for users at different levels to gain a good command of the method.

 # Statement of need